AdobeDocs/analytics.en/help/technotes/ai-traffic.md

 * Agentic workflows

-The Referrer type dimension includes the [AI chatbots dimension item](/help/components/dimensions/referrer-type.md#ai-chatbots).
+The Referrer type dimension includes the [Conversational AI tools dimension item](/help/components/dimensions/referrer-type.md#conversational-ai-tools).
 This dimension item includes a predefined list of AI chatbots.

 For more information, see [Referrer type](/help/components/dimensions/referrer-type.md).